 Instant Pot Turkey Chili is the ultimate fall and winter comfort food.
 Ground turkey, beans, veggies and spices simmer for 15 minutes in your electric pressure cooker with a taste like it has been cooking all day.
 You can also make this chili with dried beans.

 Instant Pot Chili

-This Instant Pot turkey chili tastes like it has been simmering on the stove all day.
+This Instant Pot turkey chili tastes like the best turkey chili simmered on the stove all day.
 Flavorful, comforting and hearty bowl of homemade chili entire family will love.
-Even kids because this stew is not spicy.
+Even kids because this healthy stew is not spicy.
 But you can, if you wish.

-This is why I love making chili.
-Because I can customize it and know everyone will eat dinner.
+This is why I love making chili!
+Because I can customize it and I know everyone will eat dinner.
 Even kids’ picky friends.
 Let’s face it.:)

 And did I say this chili is healthy?!
 By using ground turkey instead of ground beef, we avoid eating about 28 grams of saturated fat.
 Crazy!
 Healthier is only Instant Pot vegetarian chili.

 Why Cook Chili in Instant Pot?

-Not all but many recipes make sense to be made in a pressure cooker.
+Not all but many recipes make sense to be converted to pressure cooker recipes.
 And Instant Pot chili is one of them.
 Because it’s easy.